 U.S. states may have cultural, social and economic characteristics distinct from one another.
 But one access to justice crisis ties them together: legal deserts.
-Just about every state has geographic swaths with few or no lawyers, often forcing people to travel across counties for legal representation for matters ranging from criminal defense to common needs such as divorce.
+Just about every state has geographic swaths with few or no lawyers, often forcing people to travel across counties for legal representation ranging from criminal defense to common needs such as divorce.

 The American Bar Association highlights the prevalence of legal deserts in its 2020 Profile of the Legal Profession and discussed the issue in a panel held on Zoom July 28.
 The report puts legal deserts into stark context: One in four lawyers are in New York or California.
 Forty percent of U.S. county and county equivalents have less than one lawyer per 1,000 people.
 More than 50 county and county equivalents have no lawyers, including Crowley County in Colorado.